ParedesGab/PP5-heritage-housing-issues/README.md

 ## Project Terms & Jargon

 + A **house** refers to an individual residential unit in Ames, Iowa.
-+ A **house attribute** is a characteristic of the house, such as Floor Area, Year Built or Kitchen Quality.
++ A **house attribute** is a characteristic of the house, such as Floor Area, Year Built or Kitchen Quality (See Table above).
 + The **SalePrice** is the actual selling price of a property, and our model is built to predict this target value for houses intended to be sold.
-  + Throughout this README, a house selling price will be referred to as the target attribute SalePrice.
-+ An **inherited property** refers to one of the 4 inherited houses for which the client requires a SalePrice prediction.
++ An **inherited property** refers to one of the 4 inherited houses for which the client requires a Sale Price prediction.

 ---

 ## Business Requirements

-A dear friend has inherited properties in Ames, Iowa, and has turned to you for assistance in achieving the best possible SalePrices.
+A dear friend has inherited properties in Ames, Iowa, and has turned to you for assistance in achieving the best possible sale prices.
 She's a savvy real estate observer in her own area, but she's keenly aware that what makes a home valuable there might be entirely different in Ames.

 To guide your efforts, she has provided you with a public dataset detailing house prices in that specific Iowa market, and has the two following business requirements:

-    1 - The client is interested in discovering how the house attributes correlate with the SalePrice.
+    1 - The client is interested in discovering how the house attributes correlate with sale prices.
-	Therefore, the client expects data visualisations of the correlated variables against the SalePrice to show that.
+	Therefore, the client expects data visualisations of the correlated variables against the sale price.

-    2 - The client is interested in predicting the house SalePrice from her four inherited houses.
+    2 - The client is interested in predicting the house sale price from her four inherited houses.

 ---

 ## Hypothesis and how to validate?

-+ **HYPOTHESIS 1:** We hypothesize that a property's size is a key driver of its SalePrice, with larger homes generally fetching higher SalePrices.
-Consequently, we expect to find strong positive correlations between SalePrice and features indicative of house dimensions, such as 1stFlrSF, 2ndFlrSF, BsmtFinSF1, BsmtUnfSF, TotalBsmtSF, GrLivArea, GarageArea, MasVnrArea, EnclosedPorch, OpenPorchSF, and/or WoodDeckSF.
++ **HYPOTHESIS 1:** We hypothesize that a property's size is a key driver of its SalePrice (e.g., larger homes fetch higher sale prices).
+Consequently, we expect to find strong positive correlations between the target SalePrice and features indicative of house dimensions, such as 1stFlrSF, 2ndFlrSF, BsmtFinSF1, BsmtUnfSF, TotalBsmtSF, GrLivArea, GarageArea, MasVnrArea, EnclosedPorch, OpenPorchSF, and/or WoodDeckSF.

-  + A Correlation study can help in this investigation
+  + A Correlation study can help in this investigation.

 + **HYPOTHESIS 2:** A recent survey showed that recently remodeled houses are perceived as more valuable.

   + A Correlation study can help in this investigation.
-  + Moreover, machine learning pipeline's feature importance analysis can confirm if YearRemodAdd (remodel date) is identified as a significant predictor among the model's most influential features.
+  + Moreover, machine learning pipeline's feature importance analysis can confirm if the feature **YearRemodAdd** (remodelling date) is identified as a significant predictor among the model's most influential features.

 + **HYPOTHESIS 3:** We hypothesize that a higher OverallQual rating (indicating superior overall material and finish) will directly correlate with increased house SalePrices.

   + A Correlation study can help in this investigation.
-  + Moreover, machine learning pipeline's feature importance analysis can confirm if the attribute **OverallQual** is identified as a significant predictor among the model's most influential features.
+  + Moreover, machine learning pipeline's feature importance analysis can confirm if the feature **OverallQual** is identified as a significant predictor among the model's most influential features.

 ---